advikasinha/StyleUp-Myntra/README.md

 **Ready to dive in?** Access our NST model:
 1. Navigate to the `NST` directory in this repository
 2. Fire up `NST.ipynb` in Google Colab
-3. Follow the step-by-step instructions to bring your designs to life
+3. Upload your silhouette and style image onto Colab
+4. Change the `content_path` variable and `style_path` variable to reflect the names of your uploaded files and run the code to see the magic!

 ### 2. AI-ded Designing: DALL-E Meets Fashion Forward Thinking